javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/09-call-apply-decorators/04-throttle/task.md

 **For instance, we want to track mouse movements.**

-In browser we can setup a function to run at every mouse movement and get the pointer location as it moves.
+In a browser we can setup a function to run at every mouse movement and get the pointer location as it moves.
 During an active mouse usage, this function usually runs very frequently, can be something like 100 times per second (every 10 ms).

 **We'd like to update some information on the web-page when the pointer moves.**